badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 # Machine Learning Fundamentals

-This article is a guide for those gearing up for machine learning technical interviews.
+This page is a guide for those gearing up for data science and machine learning technical interviews.
 It covers the basics and essentials, focusing on questions related to machine learning fundamentals and model evaluation.
-The content includes detailed questions about three main machine learning approaches: regression, classification, and clustering.

 Whether you're polishing your interview skills or seeking insightful questions as an interviewer, this page is a valuable resource to strengthen your grasp of machine learning basics.